 Avondale Estates recently expanded the hours of reduced speeds in school zones on Covington Highway, putting up new, more colorful signs to notify (or warn) motorists of the change.
 The new school zone enforcement times are 7 a.m. to 8:30 a.m. and 2 p.m. to 4 p.m.

 Avondale Estates Police Chief Gary Broden wrote in the city newsletter to residents that “three schools located within such a close proximity of one another and each having its own hours of operation, changes had to be made to make it safe for all the students within the area.”

-Avondale Elementary, a traditional DeKalb County public school, and two publicly funded charter schools, the Museum School and the International Community School’s lower primary campus, are all located on or near Covington Highway in Avondale Estates.
+Avondale Elementary, a traditional DeKalb County public school, and two publicly funded charter schools, and the ’s lower primary campus, are all located on or near Covington Highway in Avondale Estates.

 Sgt.
 Jason Browen of the Avondale Estates Police Department says city officers enforce the school zone “pretty diligently.”
 The city does not hire school crossing guards, and many parents walk children to schools within Avondale Estates, Browen said.
 In his 16 years on the force, Browen said there has not been a traffic fatality in the city.

 The expansion of the school zone times was made after the Avondale Estates Police Department consulted with the Georgia Department of Transportation, Broden, the chief said.

 “Hopefully, the changes and improvements will assist in slowing down motorists as they travel through the school zone – protecting our children as they proceed to and from school,” wrote Broden in the newsletter, emailed to residents recently.

 Although the city officials Patch spoke with couldn’t cite how much money the city brings in from traffic tickets, speeding in a school zone in Avondale Estates is expensive.